 100,000-MILE TUNE-UP INTERVAL

 The MDX is an exceptionally low-maintenance vehicle.
-With features like Iridium alloy-tipped spark plugs and a space-saving, self-tensioning serpentine accessory drive belt, the engine requires no scheduled maintenance until 100,000 miles- with the exception of periodic inspections and normal replacement of fluids and filters.
+With features like Iridium alloy-tipped spark plugs and a space-saving, self-tensioning serpentine accessory drive belt, the engine requires no scheduled maintenance until 100,000 miles— with the exception of periodic inspections and normal replacement of fluids and filters.
 The first scheduled tune-up at 100,000 miles includes valve adjustment, timing belt replacement and water-pump inspection.
-Exact mileage for engine service is determined by actual driving conditions.
+Exact mileage for service is determined by actual driving conditions.

 The MDX has a Maintenance Minder™ system to monitor operating conditions and to alert the driver should maintenance be required.
 When the ignition is first turned on, the Multi-Information Display (MID) located between the tachometer and speedometer shows maintenance information, if required.
 To avoid driver distraction, the display is not shown while driving.
-The MID indicates the remaining percentage of engine oil life, and indicates when service is due with a "wrench" icon.
+The MID indicates the remaining percentage of engine oil life, and indicates when service is due by displaying a "wrench" icon.
 A percentage-based countdown to the next service is displayed when the car is within 15-percent of the end of the service interval.
 The type of service required is shown in an alphanumeric code, and if a service is missed, the MID indicates its urgency by showing past-due mileage.

 SEQUENTIAL SPORTSHIFT 6-SPEED AUTOMATIC TRANSMISSION